-Hello beautiful people, it has been a difficult week for many business owners, families and our communities.
+Hello beautiful people, it has been a difficult week for many business owners, families, and our communities.
 This baker had to make the heartbreaking decision to temporarily close our commercial kitchen while also becoming a kindergarten teacher.
+So during these times I love to fall back on comfort food so today I’m sharing my favorite buttermilk scones recipe.

 There are so many things around that time that play tricks in my head to the point where I lately find myself writing them down so that I don’t ever forget the special moments and it’s wonderful people.
 But my dear friends, food is not one of those things that I could ever forget to be more exact, the desserts.